-Since the 15th Century, many monarchs of Scotland have used the unicorn in their coat of arms.
-Kings favored the mythical beast because they considered it to be the best representation of power.
+Since the 15th century, many monarchs of Scotland have used the unicorn in their coat of arms.
+Kings favoured the mythical beast because they considered it to be the best representation of power.

 In fact, unicorns were believed to be so strong that only Kings and virgin maidens could keep them captive.
-Kings were able to do this due to their divine right to ruler-ship and virgins are as pure and innocent as the unicorns themselves.
+Kings were able to do this due to their divine right to rule.
+Virgins were considered as pure and innocent as the unicorns themselves.

 The British coat of arms depicts a unicorn and a lion flanking a shield.
-The lion is the national animal of England, and the unicorn represents Scotland; both of which are part of the British empire.
-It’s said the lion is the unicorn’s arch nemesis.
+The lion is the national animal of England, and the unicorn represents Scotland’s national animal; both of which are part of the British empire.
+It’s said that the lion is the unicorn’s arch-nemesis.
 Moreover, the unicorn is undefeatable.

 Yes, National Unicorn Day is a thing - it’s celebrated on 9th April in a variety of ways.